 Your teeth affect your whole body.
 When they’re healthy, you’re healthier too.
 A missing tooth can affect your bite, speech and eating choices.
 As you rely more on your remaining teeth, you increase the chance they will wear out prematurely, or be damaged or lost.

 If you have pain or an emergency situation, every attempt will be made to see you that day.
 We try our best to stay on schedule to minimize your waiting.
-Due to the fact Dr. Spagnoli provides many types of dental services, various circumstances may lengthen the time allocated for a procedure.
+Due to the fact Dr. Spagnoli or Dr. Full provides many types of dental services, various circumstances may lengthen the time allocated for a procedure.
 Emergency cases can also arise and cause delays.
 We appreciate your understanding and patience.

 Daniel B. Spagnoli, DDS, MS, PhD

 Diplomate American Board of Oral & Maxillofacial Surgery

 Dr. Full is a board-certified oral and maxillofacial surgeon.
 Dr. John Full was born and raised in York, Pennsylvania.
 He received his B.S.
 Neuroscience and D.M.D.